He even picks it up and tosses it away as he said that!

-- Even funnier is Marcus' reaction to Indy's survival he, much like us the audience, were wondering how the hell he survived such a close call.
+Even funnier is Marcus' reaction to Indy's survival.
+He, much like us the audience, was wondering how the hell he survived such a close call.

-- The classic Gilligan Cut, from Indy giving an awesome, totally straight-faced lecture to the Nazis that they'll never be able to find Marcus as he'll blend in perfectly with the locals—to:
+The classic Gilligan Cut, from Indy giving an awesome, totally straight-faced lecture to the Nazis that they'll never be able to find Marcus as he'll blend in perfectly with the locals:

 Marcus: Does anybody here speak English?
 Or even Ancient Greek?
 Water?
 No, thank you sir.
 No...no, fish make love in it.
 Chicken?
 No thank you, I'm a vegetarian!
 Does anyone understand a word I'm saying?!